Not sure what happened to Chapter one, but it seems to have disappeared.

 I tend to like things a certain way.

-Like I go to bed every night at 9 pm and wake up every day at 7 am.
+I go to bed every night at 9 pm and wake up every day at 7 am.
 That's 10 hours of sleep.
 I walk around a beautiful park nearby every day and feed the birds and ducks.
-Lovely colourful flowers surround it.
-It's a favourite place of mine—that and home, oh and the animal shelter.
+Lovely colorful flowers surround it.
+It's a favorite place of mine—that and home, oh and the animal shelter.
 I love animals.
-My favourite show is Planet Earth.
+My favorite show is Planet Earth.
 I watch it every day for 1 hour.
 Then I take pictures and do my stretches.
 They keep my mind busy and offer me comfort and solace.

 I tied my laces left shoe then the right shoe.
 'Bunny ear around the bend slide through the hole and pull real tight.'
 I say out loud as I do this simple task.
 'Perfect.'
 I admire my laces, making sure they are tired, just right.

-I grab the gold rings I wear; I have four rings, one star, one moon, one heart and one key.
+I grab the gold rings I wear; I have four of them, one star, one moon, one heart, and one key.

 They all mean something to me.
 The star because I love to look up at the stars, there are millions, but each one is special and unique.
-Not one is the same, the moon I liked because I have read about couples who walk hand in hand under moonlight walks.
+Not one is the same, the moon.
+I liked it because I have read about couples who walk hand in hand under moonlight.
 It sounds so romantic.
 The heart is because I want to fall in love one day, just like in the movies.
 I know it probably doesn't happen like that, but it would be cool.

 Then my key ring because I love mysteries and solving problems or clues.
 I love board games and puzzles.

 I walk over to my messenger bag that hung off my hook by my door and place it over my shoulder; it had everything I need in it.
 My pink sketchbook, my pink sparkly nail polish in case my nails get chipped or need a new coat.
 I also have my pencil case and sharpener so I can do my drawings on my break.